How to Configure Dynamic DNS in OPNsense

 Go to the “Services > Dynamic DNS > Settings” page and click the “+” button in order to add a new dynamic DNS entry.
 The exact settings you will use will depend on which service you are using to update your DNS.
 You may have to look up what the values need to be for the ddclient which is being used by the Dynamic DNS plugin in order to properly configure the update client.

 The “Check ip method” can be set to “Interface” if your router is directly connected to the Internet.
-“Force SSL” can be checked to securely update IP addresses.
-The “Interface to monitor” will mostly likely always be the WAN, but if you have more than one WAN interface, you can select the appropriate interface in the dropdown box.
-An option “Description” may be entered if you have several entries to add and you want to provide more details (the “Description” shows up on the main list on the “Dynamic DNS Settings” page).
+The “Interface to monitor” dropdown box will then be displayed.
+The interface should typically be the WAN interface since that has your public IP address, but if you have more than one WAN interface, you may choose the appropriate interface in the dropdown box.

 When you are finished, you need to click “Save” and then “Apply” for changes to be applied.
 You should check the “Services > Dynamic DNS > Log File” page to see if the IP address update occurred successfully.